ad-akshay/kafka-handy-backup/Readme.md

 When backing up, restoration points are created.
 The restoration points contain information about the state of the topics and consumer groups in the cluster at specific moments in time.
 That allows to restore the topics exactly as they were at that point in time.
 The `backup-info` command shows the available restoration points and the backed up topics.

-Note that the `--directory` and `--swift-url` options must be the same as the ones used when running the `backup` command as it indicates where the backup resides.
+Note that the `--directory` and `--swift-region`/`--s3-region` options must be the same as the ones used when running the `backup` command as it indicates where the backup resides.

 ```bash
 # Example for a backup on the file system